BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/08_1_Spending_a_Multisig_with_a_PSBT.md

 cHNidP8BAHECAAAAAT4TNngXer/516PCopCaldswA84O2DuOrjI96CnYtkHrAQAAAAD9////AoyGAQAAAAAAFgAUDxr9tZEk6HuEqwJratxEZgdYqHmMhgEAAAAAABYAFKcU+Pe6En0kSNY4w+nQR4mTJ2XNAAAAAAABAIkCAAAAAWtqWUkvCC+bIQ0Y+RNM5sSiS4oPa9ILa4SV3YUMff7SbQEAAAD9////AteWBAAAAAAAIlEg35Pids1jTkfrgrzTG8LpPlzkPzi76pCjdVURwfnSLIhADQMAAAAAACIAID4RoDr3ZQ4gvfR2gTCkx0a0/XXWltNCC/bn0PhgobmPAAAAAAEBK0ANAwAAAAAAIgAgPhGgOvdlDiC99HaBMKTHRrT9ddaW00IL9ufQ+GChuY8BBUdSIQOTlfoZ1lEvAwQyEM0+mgOoUPeo2YbI810w8u/CgajTMSEDxX7XB3XXphZ3hRTnOP7wlGtL5O4yRAsZ9l3dbjRZg8BSriIGA5OV+hnWUS8DBDIQzT6aA6hQ96jZhsjzXTDy78KBqNMxBDgQGUciBgPFftcHddemFneFFOc4/vCUa0vk7jJECxn2Xd1uNFmDwAQDlP6zAAAA
 ```

+You should _always_ look at a PSBT before you sign it.
+This can be done with the `decodepsbt` command (a mirror to the `decoderawtransaction` RPC) which is shownin full below.
+You'll want to check in particular that the funds you're expecting to be used are what's being used, that everyone's receiving what you expect, and that there are no mistakes (such as too much money being spent on fees).

 Each person then signs that PSBT on their own machine, again using the `walletprocesspsbt` command.

 Here's the first user doing so: